upiir/pimoroni_11x7_display_in_gear_shifter/README.md

-# Pimoroni 11x7 LED Matrix display placed inside a custom 3D printed shifter knob to show the current gear for a manual transmissino car
+# Pimoroni 11x7 LED Matrix display placed inside a custom 3D printed shifter knob to show the current gear for a manual transmission car
-Pimoroni 11x7 LED Matrix display placed inside a custom 3D printed shifter knob to show the current gear for a manual transmissino car
+Pimoroni 11x7 LED Matrix display placed inside a custom 3D printed shifter knob to show the current gear for a manual transmission car

 **YouTube video: https://youtu.be/HcP48uCBzDQ**